-Disposal: Aluminum scrap should be recycled whenever possible.
+Disposal: Steel scrap should be recycled whenever possible.
 Product dusts and fumes from processing operations should also be recycled, or classified by a competent environmental professional and disposed of in accordance with applicable federal, state or local regulations.

 Container Cleaning and Disposal: Follow applicable federal, state and local regulations.
 Observe safe handling precautions.
-European Waste Catalogue (EWC): 12-01-04 (non-ferrous metal dust and particles), 12-01-99 (wastes not otherwise specified), 16-03-04 (off specification batches and unused products), or 15-01-04 (metallic packaging).
+European Waste Catalogue (EWC): 12-01-99 (wastes not otherwise specified), 16-03-04 (off specification batches and unused products), or 15-01-04 (metallic packaging).

-Please note this information is for Aluminum (Ingots, Sows, Cones) in its original form.
+Please note this information is for Aluminum Scrap in its original form.
 Any alterations can void this information.